-The Bt11 x MIR162 x MIR604 x GA21 maize described in this application was produced by crossing insect resistant Bt11, MIR162 and MIR604 maize and herbicide tolerant GA21 maize through conventional breeding techniques.
-The vectors used to produce Bt11, MIR162, MIR604 and GA21 maize are as follows:
+The Bt11 x MIR162 x GA21 maize described in this application was produced by crossing insect resistant Bt11 and MIR162 maize and herbicide tolerant GA21 maize through conventional breeding techniques.
+The vectors used to produce Bt11, MIR162 and GA21 maize are as follows:

 - The NotI restriction fragment from the Plasmid pZO1502 was used to produce Bt11 maize.
-The plasmid is a derivative of the commercially available plasmid pUC18. - The Plasmid pNOV1300, a binary vector used for Agrobacterium mediated plant transformation, was used to generate MIR162 maize. - The Plasmid pZM26, a binary vector used for Agrobacterium mediated plant transformation, was used to generate MIR604 maize. - The NotI restriction fragment from the Plasmid pDPG434, was used to transform GA21 maize via microprojectile bombardment transformation.
+The plasmid is a derivative of the commercially available plasmid pUC18. - The Plasmid pNOV1300, a binary vector used for Agrobacterium mediated plant transformation, was used to generate MIR162 maize. - The NotI restriction fragment from the Plasmid pDPG434, was used to transform GA21 maize via microprojectile bombardment transformation.
 The plasmid is derived from a pSK- vector which is commonly used in molecular biology and is derived from pUC19.